Get

 Even cats that love spending time with their humans need to retreat to their own space from time to time.
 This is especially important when you have guests or workers coming around and expect the house to be more chaotic than usual.

-You can provide your cat with their own space by ensuring they always have access to their favorite quiet area in your home, whether that be a bedroom, bathroom, or storage room.
+You can provide your cat with their own space by ensuring they always have access to their favorite quiet area in your home, whether that be a bedroom, bathroom, or spare room.
 Make the area comfortable by putting their bed inside it.
 When guests come around, don’t force your cat to come and socialize—let them do it at their own pace if they show interest.

 4. Use Interactive Toys